Thales-Silva/fleet_adapter/README.md

 As in the figure, `FleetAdapter` has only one a member attribute which is `data_`of type `Data`.
 This member encapsulates all handles needed to manage the fleet: an adapter handle (`adapter_`), a fleet handle (`fleet_handle_`) and the robot handles stored in an array (`robots`).

 The architecture is centered around the `Adapter` class.
-An instance of this class is created, and the method `Adapter::add_easy_fleet()` is called to obtain a fleet handle used to register robots to the fleet.
+An instance of this class is created, and the method `Adapter::add_easy_fleet` is called to obtain a fleet handle used to register robots to the fleet.

-Once a fleet is registered, robots are added through the custom method `FleetAdapter::addRobots()`.
-This method prepares all necessary objects to call `EasyFullControl::add_robot()`, which returns a `EasyRobotUpdateHandle` object.
+Once a fleet is registered, robots are added through the custom method `FleetAdapter::addRobots`.
+This method prepares all necessary objects to call `EasyFullControl::add_robot`, which returns an `EasyRobotUpdateHandle` object.
 This handle is then stored internally in the `FleetAdapter` class under the `data_`.

-To call `EasyFullControl::add_robot()`, each robot must have a `RobotCallbacks` object.
+To call `EasyFullControl::add_robot`, each robot must have a `RobotCallbacks` object.
 This object provides callbacks that connect to the internal methods of the `Robot` class.
 These internal methods implement the navigation and task execution logic.

 During task execution, the robot must continuously call `robot_handle_->update()` with a `RobotState` and `ActivityIdentifier`, so RMF can monitor the task's progress.